connext/vector/modules/contracts/README.md

 Withdrawing works a bit differently:

 A withdraw from the channel is done by locking up some funds in a transfer and "burning" them, conditionally upon a withdraw commitment being generated from the channel.
 Once a commitment is generated, one or both parties _always_ have the ability to put it onchain to get their funds.
 Because of this, we consider offchain that the withdraw was completed even if it wasn't actually submitted to chain.
 Note that, in the event of a dispute, both parties MUST submit any pending withdraw commitments to chain to properly receive their remaining funds.

+## Security

+These contracts have not yet been audited, but an audit is forthcoming.
+Stay tuned!